matt-42/lithium/README.md

 # Need some help ?

 Post a github issue if you need help with Lithium.
-And there is no dummy questions !
+And there are no dummy questions !

 # Getting Started (or setting up automatic symbol generation)